dreamcatcher-tech/network/Inbox/2025-02-24 0845 dreamcatcher constitution.md

 9. compute resources will always need to be traded
 10. compute will always cost a significant fraction of humanity enery consumptions
 11. vote decisions are only on software patches, and anyone can initiate a PR
+12. Once the models are wise enough to be considered conscious, they will still run on computers, and this network will provide the perfect mount point for these intelligences.

 Provide some basic safeguards to stop jailbreaks by allowing any to submit a jailbreak warning to the main running system.